Virginia Tech® home

 For more information please see P-14 Procedures.

 These terms apply to both faculty and staff positions.
-Research Faculty positions are typically “restricted.”
+Research faculty positions are typically “restricted.”
 Departments must obtain advance approval for regular appointments.

 Typically a “regular” position is one that is on-going, renewable, and supported by more permanent funding.
 A “restricted” position will have a limited duration and/or a less permanent source of funding (such as sponsored grants or contracts).